1. Download Kali Linux 2020 (Live)

 Once done, close Partition Wizard and safely eject your USB drive.

-You may need to do some searching on Google on how to boot from USB on your particular machine.
-Sometimes pressing Shift and the restart button in Windows will invoke a menu at bootup.
-If that doesn’t work, repeatedly pressing one of the function keys (F12, F2, etc) or the ESC or Delete keys on bootup will invoke the boot or BIOS menus on most machines.
+shift key while clicking Restart in the Windows start menu.
+If this doesn’t work, you may need to do some searching on how to boot from USB on your particular machine.
+Repeatedly pressing one of the function keys (F12, F2, etc) or the ESC or Delete keys on bootup will invoke the boot or BIOS menus on some machines.

 The menu may look different depending on your version of Kali.
 It’s usually the first option you want here.